 numbers had better be numeric: "VII" does not mean "7"

 and "NOTHING" is not "0".

-I heard of this error in the 1970's and it was still happening
+I've heard of this problem in the 1970's and it is still happening

 in 2009 (Visa).

 Is this the next one after the last one?